Assess your environment and requirements for deploying Microsoft 365 Apps

 Make sure that all your users have Office 365 (or Microsoft 365) accounts and licenses, and that those licenses include Microsoft 365 Apps.
 For details on how to manage accounts and licenses, see Overview of licensing and activation in Microsoft 365 Apps, Manage Microsoft 365 user accounts, licenses, and groups with PowerShell, and Subscriptions, licenses, accounts, and tenants for Microsoft's cloud offerings.

 If you plan to install Visio or Project, make sure that you have the appropriate licenses and have identified the users who need them.
-For more information, see Use the Office Deployment Tool to install volume licensed editions of Visio 2016 and Project 2016.
+Review the documentation on deploying Project and deploying Visio.

 Step 3 - Assess network capability